52North/sensor-web-tutorial/docs/9_2_sos_admin_interface.md

 #### Datasource Maintenance

-With the *Datasource Maintanence* the administrator can
+With the *Datasource Maintenance* the administrator can

 * remove the data from the database
 * delete data which are marked as delete